LegendaryAI/imprompt-sdk/docs/source/marketplace/introduction.rst

 The Imprompt Public Marketplace is a centralized repository of assets, plugins, and flows that are available to all Imprompt users.
 A customer can share its assets, plugins, and flows with the public marketplace, making them available to all Imprompt users.

-**2. Internal Marketplace**
+**2. Internal Organization Marketplace**

-An internal marketplace allows an organization to share, discover, and utilize various assets, plugins, and flows.
+An internal org marketplace allows an organization to share, discover, and utilize various assets, plugins, and flows.
 It operates within the organization's private network and is accessible only to its employees or authorized members.

-**3. External Marketplace**
+**3. External Organization Marketplace**

-An external marketplace allows an organizations to extend their collaborative efforts beyond internal boundaries.
+An external org marketplace allows an organizations to extend their collaborative efforts beyond internal boundaries.
 It serves as a bridge to share assets, plugins, and workflows with external partners, clients, and developers, fostering a wider ecosystem of knowledge exchange and cooperation.

+**4. User Marketplace**

+An user marketplace allows a user to share, discover, and utilize various assets, plugins, and flows.

 Internal Marketplace Access
 ==============================